 - The files you transferred to the FTP server of ISM-VA are no longer required after the import has finished.
-Use an FTP command to delete them. - When you select "FTP" in [File selection method], if you select the [Delete source file] checkbox, the import source file on the FTP server will be deleted after the import has been completed. - When you select "Shared Directory" in [File selection method], if you select the [Unmount shared directory] checkbox, the shared directory is unmounted after the import has been completed.
+Use an FTP command to delete them. - When you select "FTP" in [File selection method], if you check [Delete source file], the import source file on the FTP server will be deleted after the import has been completed. - If you select "Shared Directory" in [File selection method], and if you check [Unmount shared directory], the shared directory is unmounted after the import has been completed.